lamalab-org/perla-extract/CONTRIBUTING.md

 We use pre-commit hooks that format the code according to standard conventions.

+To set up the hooks:
+1. Install pre-commit: `pip install pre-commit`
+2. Install the hooks: `pre-commit install`

 ### Dependency Management

 We use `pyproject.toml` for dependency management.
 Please ensure that any new dependencies are added to the appropriate section in `pyproject.toml`.